-We are currently living times of war, insecurity, rising antisemitism and intolerance during a migration crisis that the world has not seen since WWII.
-In order not to repeat the same errors of the past, young people need to understand parallel circumstances in history and how each one of us is responsible for contributing to the future, to establishing peace in the world, and to promoting human rights.
-The 2nd edition of Elie Wiesel Study Tour, which is an awarded program at the Romanian Youth Gala (the cultural section), will provide students with the opportunity to understand the political, social and cultural forces that created the Holocaust, to see first hand the horrors of Auschwitz, and to increase participant comprehension of non-democratic regimes.
+We are currently living in times of war, insecurity, rising antisemitism and intolerance towards minorities at the height of a migration crisis such as the world has not seen since WWII.
+In order to avoid repeating the same errors of the past, young people need to understand parallel circumstances in history and how each one of us is responsible for contributing to the future, to establishing peace in the world, and for promoting human rights.
+The 3rd edition of Elie Wiesel Study Tour, which is an awarded program at the Romanian Youth Gala (the cultural section), will provide students with the opportunity to understand the political, social and cultural forces which created and perpetuated the Holocaust; it will allow them to see the horrors of Auschwitz first hand; and aims to increase participant comprehension of non-democratic regimes.
 Throughout this process and through reflective exercises led by the program’s coordinators, students will gain a greater appreciation for democratic values, for the significance of open and responsible government, and for the merits of increasing diversity and open-mindedness in each of our communities.

 After the study tour, and under the supervision of the program coordinator, all participants will be involved in initiating dissemination activities in their home communities.
 Activities will be various and will include public presentations, organized discussions with their peers and/or teachers, and the writing of articles for newspapers, school magazines, and university journals.

 Who can participate?

 The 3rd edition of Elie Wiesel study tour Explore the past.
 Shape the future! is addressed to university students, aged 18 to 26, from all across Romania, studying in all domains, enrolled in university (BA program, master or PhD), with knowledge about the Holocaust and a strong motivation to study more on this topic.
 Eligible applications should also demonstrate a strong interest in better understanding critical days in our past in order to positively influence the days of tomorrow.